Juan Montalvo

-Juan María Montalvo y Fiallos (13 April 1832 in Ambato – 17 January 1889 in Paris) was an Ecuadorian author and essayist.
+Juan María Montalvo Fiallos (13 April 1832 - 17 January 1889) was an Ecuadorian essayist and novelist.
+His writing was strongly marked by anti-clericalism and opposition to presidents Gabriel García Moreno and Ignacio de Veintemilla.
+He was the publisher of the magazine El Cosmopolita.
+One of his best-known books is Las Catilinarias, published in 1880.
+His essays include Siete tratados (1882) and Geometría Moral (posthumous, 1902).
+He also wrote a sequel to Don Quixote de la Mancha, called Capítulos que se le olvidaron a Cervantes.
+He was admired by writers, essayists, intellectuals such as Jorge Luis Borges and Miguel de Unamuno.
+He died in Paris in 1889.
+His body was embalmed and is exhibited in a mausoleum in his hometown of Ambato.

 Biography

 His grandfather, José Santos Montalvo, born in Andalucía, migrated to América and after some years working as a cinchona bark gatherer across Panamá, Venezuela and Colombia, he arrived at Ecuador where he worked as a seller of fabrics.
-In Guano, Ecuador, he meets Jacinta Oviedo, whom he married and had many children, one of them was Marcos, father of Juan Montalvo, who worked also as a traveller fabrics seller.
+In Guano, Ecuador, he met Jacinta Oviedo, whom he married and had many children, one of them was Marcos, father of Juan Montalvo, who worked also as a traveller fabrics seller.

 In one of Marcos' business trips, he arrives at Quinchicoto, a small town near Ambato, where he meets María José Fiallos and with whom he marries in the church "La Matriz" in Ambato, January 1, 1811.

 Born in Ambato to José Marcos Montalvo and Josefa Fiallos, he studied philosophy and law in Quito before returning to his hometown in 1854.
 He held diplomatic posts in Italy and France from 1857 to 1859.
 A political liberal, Montalvo's beliefs were marked by anti-clericalism and a keen hatred for the two caudillos that ruled Ecuador during his life: Gabriel García Moreno and Ignacio de Veintemilla.
 After an issue of El Cosmopolita viciously attacked Moreno, Montalvo was exiled to Colombia for seven years.
 Moreno's assassination was attributed to Montalvo's writings.
 He was a dedicated champion of democracy and an enemy of the writer Juan León Mera.

 In the late seventies Juan Montalvo was twice exiled to France, remaining there from 1879, as punishment for Las catilinarias (1880), the work that made him famous throughout intellectual circles in the United States, Europe and the rest of Latin America.
 Alongside full-length books, Montalvo was an accomplished essayist, and his Siete Tratados (1882) and Geometría Moral (published in 1902, after his death) were popular in Ecuador and were banned by Veintemilla.

 He also wrote a sequel to Miguel de Cervantes's Don Quixote, called Capítulos que se le Olvidaron a Cervantes ("Chapters Cervantes Forgot"), published posthumously in 1895.
 He died of tuberculosis in Paris.
 His mummified body now rests in a mausoleum in his birthplace of Ambato.